jazzband/wagtailmenus/docs/source/settings_reference.rst

 Default value: `'list-ol'`

-Use this to change the icon used to represent `FlatMenu` in the Wagtail admin area.
+Use this to change the icon used to represent 'Flat menus' in the Wagtail CMS.

 .. _FLAT_MENUS_HANDLE_CHOICES: